Nierowheezy/use-storage-react/README.md

 - **Cross-Tab Synchronization**: Automatically syncs changes to state across different tabs/windows.
 - **Support for `localStorage` and `sessionStorage`**: Provides easy-to-use hooks for both types of storage.
 - **Customizable**: Easily configure initial values and storage events.
-- **TypeScript Support**: Fully typed with TypeScript for better development experience.
+- **TypeScript Support**: Fully typed with TypeScript for a better development experience.

 ## Installation